linux-application-whitelisting/fapolicyd/README.md

 1) Can this work with other distributions?

 Absolutely!
 There is a backend API that any trust source has to implement.
-So, someone who knows the debian package database could implement a new backend and send a pull request.
+This API is located in fapolicyd-backend.h.
+A new backend needs an init, load, and destroy function.
+So, someone who knows the debian package database, for example, could implement a new backend and send a pull request.
 We are looking for collaborators.

 2) Can Se Linux or AppArmor do this instead?